 The most important aspect of legal writing is to understand the logic and rationale behind the writing.
 Through a series of writing assignments, students will be introduced to the manner in which lawyers reason.
 Students will be introduced to the distinction between a factual issue and a legal issue, they will be taught to write case briefs, and they will be instructed in the IRAC (Issue, Rule, Application, Conclusion) style of legal writing analysis.
 In addition, students will be introduced to the concepts of precedential and persuasive authorities.
 In a final paper, students must synthesize the facts in a hypothetical situation with four case holdings and statutory law.

 An understanding of technology and how it is used in the modern law office is key to a successful paralegal career.
-This module covers both foundational and specialized software programs, including such cornerstones as Excel and Internet research, as well as advanced tools such as CaseMap, a leading case management program; e-Discovery, which enables the gathering of electronic information used in law suits; and PACER, which allows for electronic filing of legal pleadings within the federal court system.
-Students will also have an opportunity to learn and use Clio, a specialized legal software tool utilized in law offices and management practices.
-Additionally, we’ll examine the duties of a paralegal in depth, including material outlining professional guidance for paralegals, as well as how technology is used on the front lines of the legal profession.
+This module covers cybersecurity best practice as well as both foundational and specialized software programs, including such cornerstones as Excel and Internet research, as well as advanced tools such as CaseMap, a leading case management program; e-Discovery, which enables the gathering of electronic information used in law suits; and PACER, which allows for electronic filing of legal pleadings within the federal court system.
+You will also have an opportunity to learn and use Clio, a specialized legal software tool utilized in law offices and management practices.
+Additionally, we’ll examine the duties of a paralegal in depth, including material outlining up-to-date professional guidance for paralegals, as well as how technology is used on the front lines of the legal profession.